guisehn/grpc-poc-protofiles/README.md

 # GRPC POC Protofiles

-Acts as a central repository for defining the protofiles, and also the auto-generated repositoris for multiple languages.
+Acts as a central repository for defining the protofiles, and also the auto-generated repositories for multiple languages.

 ## Installing deps

 1. `protoc`: `brew install protobuf`